Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Preliminaries

 \subsection{Pullback contexts and pullback formalisms}

-Now we recall the definition of pullback contexts and pullback formalisms from \cite{Fundamentals}. \begin{defn}[Pullback contexts] A \emph{pullback context} is a category $\mathcal C$ equipped with a collection of maps, known as quasi-admissible maps, that contains all equivalences, is closed under base change, and is closed under taking composites.
+Now we recall the definition of pullback contexts and pullback formalisms from \cite{Fundamentals}. \begin{defn}[Pullback contexts] A \emph{pullback context} is a category $\mathcal C$ equipped with a \emph{quasi-admissibility structure}, which is a collection of maps that contains all equivalences, and is closed under base change and composition.
+We call the elements of this collection \emph{quasi-admissible maps}.

 For any $S \in \mathcal C$, we write $\mathcal C_S$ for the full subcategory of $\mathcal C_{/S}$ consisting of quasi-admissible maps to $S$.